 Four Services that Make a Great Web Design AgencyNovember 4, 2022

 Artificial Intelligence (AI) has always followed a boom-bust cycle of development, but every boom seems to get bigger and every bust is a little smaller.
 AI is rapidly changing the way we conduct business, even if the hype is, at times, a little over the top.
 Today, even the smallest businesses are adopting AI to enhance efficiency and productivity, but they’re not always accounting for the risks associated with technologies like ChatGPT, Midjourney, or Bard.
-To leverage AI’s potential while mitigating risks, businesses of all sizes must establish clear AI usage policies.
+To leverage AI’s potential while attending to AI risk management, businesses of all sizes must establish clear AI usage policies.

-You might think that a small business using AI on a smaller scale may not need a comprehensive AI usage policy.
+You might think that a small business using AI on a smaller scale may not need to be worried about AI risk management.
 However, this presumption couldn’t be further from the truth.
 Even for a small business, adopting AI tools means navigating complex issues around data privacy, transparency, human oversight, accountability, and intellectual property rights.
 These issues apply regardless of the scale of AI usage.
-By adopting a foundational AI usage policy, small businesses can ensure responsible AI use, protect themselves legally, and instill confidence among their employees and customers.
+By incorporating AI consulting services and adopting a foundational AI usage policy, small businesses can ensure responsible AI use, protect themselves legally, and instill confidence among their employees and customers.

 Here are five foundational rules that every business, regardless of its size, should consider adopting as part of their AI usage policy:

 Always be mindful of the information you and your employees share.
 Treat interactions with AI tools the same way you would handle communications with external parties.
 Avoid disclosing sensitive or proprietary information as AI tools may not provide the level of privacy protection you assume.